Louboddd/league_bot/README.md

 - !tip - generates a super helpful tip!

 In order to be used you must have python installed and also the relavent librarys.
 Also you must have set up your own discord bot and joined it to the server.
 Then input your token into the .env file.
 This is merely code for the discord bot to work assuming all of the prequisits for running a discord bot are fuffiled.

+To create a .env file just create one named ".env" and then simply put in DISCORD_TOKEN= Then paste in your token.